 View our current research projects.

 "The richest part of being involved in research at HCRI is the opportunity to consider questions from so many different angles, as colleagues have such wide interests and varied disciplinary backgrounds.
-Being surrounded by such vibrant and interesting researchers (especially as a clinician) challenges the notion of a competitive academic environment into a feeling that we are all much stronger when we collaborate and learn from one another."Dr Anisa Jafar / Research Associate
+Being surrounded by such vibrant and interesting researchers (especially as a clinician) challenges the notion of a competitive academic environment into a feeling that we are all much stronger when we collaborate and learn from one another."Dr Anisa Jafar / NIHR Academic Clinical Lecturer

-HCRI hold a range of events throughout the academic year.
+HCRI hold a range of events throughout the academic year that celebrate humanitarian research and importantly looks towards the future of humanitarianism.
 You can see a full list of upcoming and past events at HCRI on the Events page.